mmore500/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 * current_state - name of the state that this trigger should be activated for.
 * next_state - name of the state that the tutorial should move to when this trigger fires.
-* trigger_id - (optional for all but custom triggers) a unique string ID for this trigger.
+* trigger_id - (optional except for custom/manual triggers) a unique string ID for this trigger.
 * callback - (optional) a callback function to be called when this trigger fires.
 The function must return void and have no parameters.

 <br>